 7. Rustom (2016)

 ‘Rustom’ is a Bollywood film that is inspired by the true story of a Naval Officer who was accused of murdering his wife’s lover.
 The film follows a lot of courtroom scenes where the officer, whose name is Rustom, tries to prove his innocence by revealing the deeper truth behind why he killed the man in the first place.
 The film has some major plot twists by the end and the lead actor Akshay Kumar does a great job playing the role of an officer.
 The film is great but it’s far from the actual story and the plot has been twisted and turned in a way to make it look like a patriotic movie to please the crowds.
 But regardless of all the flaws and a little bit of sexism in the film with respect to adultery, the film is actually decent for a one time watch, and the last scene where the protagonist shot three bullets is very smartly written.

 Read More: Best Political Movies of All Time

 6. Pink (2016)

-This Indian Hindi crime/drama film sees Bollywood legend, Amitabh Bachchan, playing the role of a lawyer who is defending the case of three women who have been molested by the relative of an influential politician.
+This Indian Hindi crime drama film sees Bollywood legend, Amitabh Bachchan, playing the role of a lawyer who is defending the case of three women who have been molested by the relative of an influential politician.
 Women’s safety has become a huge concern in India in recent years, and this film showcases how well-connected people sometimes get away even after committing heinous crimes against women.
-One very important aspect of society which is highlighted in this film is that of women being judged for their life choices, something which is quite prevalent all over the world.
+One very important aspect of society that is highlighted in this film is that of women being judged for their life choices, something which is quite prevalent all over the world.
 ‘Pink’ questions this patriarchal mindset and makes a strong case for a better world.